 Such platforms allow workers from the same company to be connected even if they end up working from home, are on a leave (and yet they wish to check on their peers), or are otherwise looking for a quick way to communicate something to a larger group of colleagues.

 Also, such platforms are much more visually appealing and fun to use compared to emails, for instance (as some may think that certain things can be communicated via group emails).

-As we said, such tools provide a way to measure employee engagement, track projects, and you also get to integrate them with many of the apps your company may already be using.
+As we said, such tools provide a way to measure employee engagement, track projects, compile survey results, and you also get to integrate them with many of the apps your company may already be using.

 Keep track of your eNPS

 Originally a customer service tool, the NPS (Net Promoter Score) later on became eNPS (employee Net Promoter Score), and is now used as a method to help organizations and companies calculate employee engagement and overall loyalty.